RushilBhatt/Data-Analytics/Tableau/Universal Analytics Demo Data  Dashboard/README.md

 Over 54% of all users come from just one state—California—showing a high dependency on a single geographic market.

 #### **User Engagement**
-California and Colorado have the most engaged users (7–8 pages per visit), while users in states like Alabama only view 4 pages.
+Washington and California have the most engaged users (8-9 pages per visit), while users in states like Alabama only view 4 pages.

 ---